cbib/DeepSpot/README.md

 | ![](figures/network.svg) |
 | ![](figures/original_vs_pred.png) |

+## DeepSpot plugin for Napari

+A Napari plugin is available [here](https://github.com/ebouilhol/napari-DeepSpot) to use DeepSpot pretrained model.
+Napari uses a lot of memory so for large volume of images it is recommended to use the following instruction instead of the DeepSpot plugin.

 ## Installation
 Clone the repository from [github](https://github.com/cbib/DeepSpot)

 `git clone https://github.com/cbib/deepspot.git`

 ### Install dependencies with Conda